HUMAN LIFE AND MORAL CODES

 Moral codes have required us to work together so that we are able to look out for the interests of our individual selves.
 So much so that the neurologically induced instincts of the average human have evolved to the extent that it’s second nature to look out for the welfare of our fellow homo sapien.
 It’s our moral codes have brilliantly bred this.

 The mental welfare of the human is fragile.
 Mental illnesses are brain disorders.
-It’s organic problem.
+It’s an organic problem.
 And it’s fair to say that the brain is an organ which is very hard to harness and control.
 So as much as we’d love to say that we’d never reach the point of considering suicide, you just can’t rule it out.

 That’s why moral codes that promote suicide prevention do, in fact, benefit the self-regarding human on an individual level.
 Even if the issue of suicide is not immediately apparent or existing, the structure working to prevent suicide is still solidly in place.